OmriHab/HTTP-Server/README.md

 CHC code has `iostream` included built-in and `using namespace std` for easier use, as CHC is meant for small scripts and not big programs.
 On fail to run file, or on an exception that cuts the program before finishing, nothing is printed in the CHC section.
 # TODO
-Add config file for server options e.g port, base path, supported file types and more
+Add config file for server options e.g port, base path, supported file types and more.
+Add GET variables to CHC pages.